chasmkhasan/Hello-World-C-/README.md

 # Hello-World-C#

-Here you will some basis work on C#.
+Here you will see some basis work on C#.